Skip to main content

 Riboflavin contributes to the maintenance of normal skin.

-Riboflavin contributes to the maintenance of normal vision.
+Riboflavin contributes to the maintenance of normal Sehkraft.

 Riboflavin contributes to normal iron metabolism.